10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

 The Solution

 Treat AI output like a human first draft: as raw material, not a product.
 Plan at least one revision round.
 Read every chapter.
 Cut the excess.
 Replace generic phrases with specific ones.
-SYMBAN's POLISH pass automates the first revision step -- but even after that, a human eye is worthwhile.
+SYMBAN's polish step automates the first revision step -- but even after that, a human eye is worthwhile.

 Mistake 4: Bland, Interchangeable Characters